 1 Bells Road, Oatlands.

-This is the newest venture for Dan and Mel from Longshot Cafe in Beecroft.
-It’s located in a quiet area of Oatlands, right next door to a kids’ playground.
+The Bells Road Social is a great little cafe located in a quiet area of Oatlands, right next door to a kids’ playground.
 We always get great food and coffee from The Bells Road Social.
-They also have an in-house pastry chef – a Hills District Mum, who makes the most fabulous desserts and sweet treats!
 If you have younger kids, you will need to be down at the playground to supervise them but The Bells Road Social has blankets for you to take down for a picnic.